nvdla/doc/doc/glossary.rst

        Control backbone.
 System control data path that connected to NVDLA

     DBB
        Data backbone.
-The memory system that to which NVDLA connects
+The path that NVDLA uses to perform DMA to system memory, such as the DRAM interface.

     AMBA
        ARM Advanced Microcontroller Bus Architecture.
 A set of ARM defined bus standards.